 - Timing is everything.
 It’s not always possible to intervene in a way that doesn’t address the person directly in the moment—especially when a stop-work is required.
 But it doesn’t have to be embarrassing.
 Assess the danger of the act and ensure that everyone is out of harm’s way.
 The timing of the conversation you have is the most important factor.
 You can still have a one-on-one discussion with the worker to discuss the unsafe condition in which they were working.
 This is especially important when the intervention involves a supervisor.
 Intervening in front of a crew could lead them to distrust their supervisor in future work situations so your reaction in the moment is pivotal.

 Proper safety interventions can affect many aspects of a business.
-It greatly increases positive interactions between teams, it encourages all levels of employees to be more involved in safety, and it can improve the overall safety culture.
+It greatly increases positive interactions between teams, encourages all levels of employees to be more involved in safety, and can improve the overall safety culture.
 Know whether you need a competent person on-site, ensure your supervisors are well-trained and talk to your employees about safety interventions—it may just be the intervention they need.